-Typically, most homes have an air conditioner in the range of 1-ton to 5-ton.
+Typically, most homes in Louisville, KY have an air conditioner in the range of 1-ton to 5-ton.
 An air conditioner over 5-ton is a commercial unit that is surplus to the requirements of most homes.

 In order to choose the system that meets your needs, you must calculate how much power it takes to heat and cool your home

 Measuring Power: Power from the central air system is measured in BTUs.
 A BTU, or British Thermal Unit, is used to measure the amount of heat required to raise 1 pound of water 1-degree Fahrenheit.
 More BTUs means a more powerful appliance.
 There are two methods that calculate the BTUs your home needs to stay comfortable

 According to most experts, this is the most accurate way to calculate the amount of BTUs your home needs.
 The Manual J method measures the total amount of heat lost through the home during the winter.
 This number is compared to the total amount of heat gained in the home during the summer.
 These numbers are calculated by considering square footage, climate, ductwork, windows, sunlight, insulation, other appliances, etc. There are some online calculators that can create an estimate, but is best to be corroborated by a professional contractor.

 - Method 2: Climate Method